-- 1. Diagnosis of dermatomyositis (DM) or polymyositis (PM); - 2.
-Prescribed by or in consultation with a dermatologist, rheumatologist, neurologist, or neuromuscular specialist; - 3.
-Failure of a 4-month trial of a systemic corticosteroid (e.g., prednisone) in combination with one of the following immunosuppressive agents, both at up to maximally indicated doses unless clinically significant adverse effects are experienced or all are contraindicated: methotrexate, azathioprine, cyclophosphamide, mycophenolate mofetil, tacrolimus, cyclosporine (see Appendix D); - 4.
-For dermatomyositis requests only: Failure of a trial of rituximab, unless contraindicated, clinically significant adverse effects are experienced, or the member is diagnosed with juvenile dermatomyositis plus calcinosis; - 5.
-Member meets one of the following (a or b): - a.
-Request is for Gammagard unless there is a specific health plan-preferred immune globulin product; - b.
-Failure of Gammagard (or health plan-preferred immune globulin product) unless contraindicated or clinically significant adverse effects are experienced; Immune globulin products are generally interchangeable and it is at the health plan's discretion to prefer a clinically appropriate alternative product based on the time of request - 6.
+- 2. Prescribed by or in consultation with a dermatologist, rheumatologist, neurologist, or neuromuscular specialist; - 3.
+Failure of a 4-month trial of a systemic corticosteroid (e.g., prednisone) in combination with one of the following immunosuppressive agents, both at up to maximally indicated doses unless clinically significant adverse effects are experienced or all are contraindicated: methotrexate, azathioprine, cyclophosphamide, mycophenolate mofetil, tacrolimus, cyclosporine (see Appendix D);\

+\ For Illinois HIM requests, the step therapy requirements above do not apply as of 1/1/2026 per IL HB 5395 - 4.
+For dermatomyositis requests only: Failure of a trial of rituximab\, unless contraindicated, clinically significant adverse effects are experienced, or the member is diagnosed with juvenile dermatomyositis plus calcinosis;^ - \Prior authorization may be required for rituximab - ^ For Illinois HIM requests, the step therapy requirements above do not apply as of 1/1/2026 per IL HB 5395 - 5.
+Member meets one of the following (a, b, c, d, or e):\

+\For Illinois HIM requests, the step therapy requirements below do not apply as of 1/1/2026 per IL HB 5395 - a.
+For Octagam requests, member has DM; - b.
+Request is for Gammagard or Gamunex-C unless there is a specific health planpreferred\ immune globulin product; - c.
+Failure of Gammagard and Gamunex-C (or health plan-preferred\ immune globulin product); - d.
+Member has intolerance or contraindication to Gammagard and Gamunex-C (or health plan-preferred\ immune globulin product), or if Gammagard and Gamunex-C (or health plan-preferred\ immune globulin product) are both unavailable due to shortage, member must use Gammaked, unless contraindicated or clinically significant adverse effects are experienced; - e.
+Gammagard (or health plan-preferred\ immune globulin product), Gamunex-C, and Gammaked, are all unavailable due to shortage, and request is for an immune globulin product other than those listed; - \Immune globulin products are generally interchangeable and it is at the health plan's discretion to prefer a clinically appropriate alternative product based on the time of request - 6.
 Request meets one of the following (a or b) [Note: for adults, calculate dosing based on TBW or IBW, whichever is less.
 For obese members, use adjBW.
 (See Appendix F for weight-based dosing calculations.)]: - a.
 Dose does not exceed 2 g per kg IV per month; - b.
 Dose is supported by practice guidelines or peer-reviewed literature for the relevant off-label use (prescriber must submit supporting evidence).